luizbgomide/EclipsePhase2e-ptbr/src.clean_html/SUPP/02-CO/01/05-step-4-background-path.md

 <!-- CLEANED /div --><!-- CLEANED /div -->

-- **Bio**: You are proof of the success of transhumanity’s uplift project.
+- **Bio:** You are proof of the success of transhumanity’s uplift project.

 ---